-Chambers offers two 12-month pupillages a year, paying £30,000 in the first six months and guaranteeing £10,000 earnings in the second.
-While the pay is not the highest (although for the criminal bar it’s pretty good), it is the training that sets it apart, earning an A rating in the Legal Cheek Junior Barrister Survey.
+Chambers offers up to two 12-month pupillages a year, paying £30,000 in the first six months and guaranteeing £10,000 earnings in the second.
+While the pay is not the highest (although for the criminal bar it’s pretty good), it is the training that sets it apart, earning an A rating Legal Cheek Junior Barrister Survey.

 Pupils spend time with three teams in total, in equal four month stints, and have a junior and QC supervisor in each.
 One of the best parts about pupillage here is that all pupils spend an entire month with a Treasury Counsel or Treasury Counsel monitoree, who are specialist advocates prosecuting many of the most serious and complex criminal cases, and often appear in the Old Bailey; the set’s own Oliver Glasgow QC being the First Senior Treasury Counsel.
 In the first six, pupils read briefs, draft written work, conduct research and attend court and conferences.
 When into second six, pupils manage their own caseload as well as assisting their supervisors and other members.
 2 Hare Court’s website says pupils should expect to be in court “most days if not twice a day”.
 On top of this, pupils take part in an intense in-house advocacy programme, taught by silks and senior practitioners with feedback given at the end of every session.
 One pupil told us: “It’s like being in a zoo” and is “scary as hell, but totally invaluable”.